JiasenZheng/3d_slam_colored/README.md

 ### Calibration
 <br>
-To calibrate and obtain the extrinsic parameters between lidar and the camera in real robot, follow the setp below:
+To calibrate and obtain the extrinsic parameters between lidar and the camera in the real robot, follow the steps below:
-    - turn on your jackal and place your target object in the front of the robot
+    - turn on your Jackal and place your target object in the front of the robot
     - ssh to your Jackal computer
     - source the jackal setup bash "setup_jackal.bash" under the slam package directory
-    - run the jackal find points launch file in the terminal:
+    - run the Jackal find points launch file in the terminal:
     ```shell
     roslaunch slam jackal_find_points.launch
     ```